vishnudorigundla/Search-Algorithm/README.md

 '''
-Program for linear search method to match the item in a list Developed by:Koduru Sanath Kumar Reddy
+Program for linear search method to match the item in a list Developed by: D.vishnu vardhan reddy
-RegisterNumber: 21000648
+RegisterNumber: 21005311
 '''
 def linearSearch(array,n,k):
     for i in range(0,n):